Leanne2603/T3A2_Full_Stack-App_-Part-A-/README.md

 **User Stories**
 * As a customer, I want to be able to complete a booking form so that I can make a booking for a lawn service
     * Revised: Add autocomplete option onto address fields so that customer has a faster and more simplified booking experience
+    * Revised edit: Autocomplete option a 'nice to have' feature - will implement if all other features work as expected.
 * As a customer, I want to be able to contact the company so that I can confirm/cancel my appointment
 * As a prospective customer, I want to be able to view a service list so that I can see prices and check that the business caters to my lawn requirements
 * As a prospective customer, I want to be able to view examples of the business' work so that I can see the quality of their work and choose whether I book with them